HawaiiLawSchoolTechIncubator/AI-MBE-Benchmark/readme.md

 - **Joshua Casey**
     - University of Hawaii, William S. Richardson School of Law Graduate 2025

+We continue to add new models as they come online.
+See our interactive dashboard at https://ai-mbe-study.streamlit.app/.

+To view the code the original paper [url TBD] was run on please look at the initial commit from October 24th, 2024.
+This repository is updated with new models as they come out.

 ## Methodology
 The study was conducted on 16 models from Open AI, Google, Meta, and Anthropic.
 The list of A.I. models used are below.
 The models were asked to solve 210 sample MBE questions obtained from the National Conference of Bar Examiners at https://store.ncbex.org/mbe-study-aid-download/.
 For a full explantion of the study please see the full report.